Lara's Theme: Use of theme in film

-On the soundtrack album for Zhivago, there is no track listed as "Lara's Theme".
+On the Doctor Zhivago soundtrack album, there is no track listed as "Lara's Theme".
 A variation of the piece appears in numerous sections, however.
 Some tracks briefly include it, while others are composed entirely from the motif.
 The orchestration is varied, most notably with balalaika and orchestra.

-One of the main reasons the theme is featured in so many tracks is that an impromptu balalaika orchestra was hired from several Russian Orthodox Churches in Los Angeles; the musicians could only learn 16 bars of music at a time, and could not read written music.
-Edgar Stanistreet, a street musician from Philadelphia, claimed that he was asked to play the song over the telephone to an MGM executive, and was later taken into the studio to record.
+One of the main reasons the theme is featured in so many tracks is that an impromptu balalaika orchestra was hired from several Russian Orthodox Churches in Los Angeles; the musicians could only learn 16 bars of music at a time and could not read written music.
+Edgar Stanistreet, a street musician from Philadelphia, claimed that he was asked to play the song over the telephone to an MGM executive and was later taken into the studio to record.
 He was not credited, however.

 Tracks which feature it include (from the 1995 Extended Soundtrack release):